heyglen/cisco_support_api/docs/installation.rst

 Stable release
 --------------

-To install cisco_api, run this command in your terminal:
+To install cisco_support_api, run this command in your terminal:

 .. code-block:: console

-    $ pip install cisco_api
+    $ pip install cisco_support_api

-This is the preferred method to install cisco_api, as it will always install the most recent stable release.
+This is the preferred method to install cisco_support_api, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.